Course Schedules

 What are the Goals?

-• Appreciate the importance of electrical power protection
+• Understand the importance and fundamentals of electrical power system protection

-• Understand the operations of the numerical relays
+• Explain the operation and application of numerical relays

-• Develop protection design for generator and power transformer
+• Develop protection schemes for generators, transformers, and motors

 Who is this Training Course for?